 |Open Date||1st October 2018|

 |Value||One award of up to 50% tuition fees|

 Open to all successful applicants for the full-time MBA and Executive MBA, who are resident in Ireland, achieving the relevant minimum GMAT score or above (MBA FT: min GMAT 600; EMBA: min GMAT 520 OR Executive Assessment (EA) 149 and above).
 Please note the GMAT/EA deadline is Friday 12 April 2019.

 Applicants must submit a two page document outlining a business idea under the following headings, by 23 April 2019:

 - PEST Analysis

 Please note applications are reviewed on a rolling basis.
 Scholarships may be awarded prior to the closing date to exceptional candidates.
 Early application is recommended.

-- In order to be eligible to be considered for this scholarship, applicants must have submitted the 2 page business outline document as part of their application to the MBA programme by 15 January 2018 and must have ‘Offer’, or ‘Accept’ status associated with their application by 12 February 2018;
+- In order to be eligible to be considered for this scholarship, applicants must have submitted the 2-page business outline document as part of their application to the MBA programme by 23 April 2019 and must have ‘Offer’, or ‘Accept’ status associated with their application by then also.

 - Scholarships are non-transferable and will only apply to the programme associated with the offer letter that contains the scholarship award.

 Candidates qualifying for more than one scholarship or bursary and successful in that, can’t add or combine them.
 They will be awarded the higher amount.
 Candidates can't transfer or use one scholarship or bursary between or against another programme.
 Scholarships and bursaries are also not allowed to be deferred to a future academic year so will be awarded to the student for the year they are offered a place only in UCD Smurfit.
 That is, students cannot defer their place in UCD Smurfit to a future year.